MUG: Pseudo Labeling Augmented Audio-Visual Mamba Network for Audio-Visual Video Parsing: Introduction

 In order to effectively enhance the model's perception ability of segment-level features, we propose a brand-new data augmentation strategy applicable to the AVVP task.
 We extract all the pseudo-labels from previous works \cite{seven} and manually annotate the obviously incorrect pseudo-labels (empty labels) among them.
 Subsequently, we extract the visual track of one video and the audio track of another video, and randomly combine them into a new video.
 The label of new video is the intersection of the original visual pseudo-label and the auditory pseudo-label.
 It is worth noting that the pseudo-labels that cannot be annotated and their corresponding videos will be discarded during the random combination.
 At the same time, we introduce the text modality into the AVVP task.
 We extract the semantic information of the pseudo-labels and adaptively fuse it with the visual/audio features to eliminate additional modal noise.

 Inspired by the Mamba-Transformer architecture in previous works \cite{forty-eight, forty-nine, fifty}, based on the HAN \cite{three} model, we propose a brand-new baseline that can simultaneously improve the model's performance at both the segment-level and the event-level.
-Specifically, we first utilize the spatial-temporal attention composed of Mamba to capture the key information in the sequence.
-Subsequently, we propose a cross-modal adaptive mamba fusion structure.
-This structure captures the cross-modal similar information while retaining the intermodal information through a shared matrix.
+Specifically, we first utilize a Mamba-based attention to capture the key information in the sequence.
+Subsequently, we propose a cross-modal adaptive mamba fusion structure which can captures the cross-modal similar information while retaining the intermodal information through a shared matrix.
 In order to prevent the causal model from forgetting the early token information, we add an additional dynamic branch to alleviate this problem.
-To enhance the cross-modal similar information captured in the previous step, we introduce a Mamba feature enhancement module.
+To enhance the cross-modal similar information captured in the previous steps, we introduce a Mamba feature enhancement module.
 We incorporate the HAN model at the end of the network, and its simple Transformer (attention architecture) further strengthens the long-range spatial dependencies.

 Extensive experimental results on LLP data demonstrate that MUG outperforms existing state-of-the-art models on several metrics.
 Compared with pure Transformer or CNN architectures, our method achieves more advanced results.
 Our contributions are summarized as follows: